Laʻulu Fetauimalemau Mataʻafa: Diplomatic and political career

 In 1964, she had bestowed upon her the chiefly orator's title "La'ulu" from the village of Lotofaga for which her husband was the then sitting member of parliament.

-Her husband's untimely and sudden death came as a great shock but she was urged to contest his seat using her title "La'ulu" and was successful on her first attempt and entered Parliament in 1975 as the second woman to be elected to the Parliament.
+Her husband's untimely and sudden death came as a great shock, but she was urged to contest his seat using her title "La'ulu" and was successful on her first attempt and entered Parliament in 1975 as the second woman to be elected to the Parliament.
 She represented the constituency of Lotofaga for two terms.
 In 1989 she was appointed Consul General to New Zealand by then Prime Minister Tofilau Eti Alesana and promoted to High Commissioner to New Zealand in 1993 before her retirement in 1997.
 During her diplomatic terms she served as Dean of the Auckland Consular Corps, 1991–1992.

 Fetaui Mata'afa was involved in numerous voluntary organisations in Samoa, primarily related to women.
 From 1960 to 1965, she was President of all Women's Health Committees in the country.
 She was also President of the Red Cross of Western Samoa from 1964 to 1980 and President of Girls' Brigade from 1980 to 1990.
 Her longest service was with the Western Samoa National Council of Women as President from 1965–1980 and general secretary from 1981 to 1989 and then as a Permanent Member of the Executive Committee.

-A natural leader of great personal presence and magnitude, in addition to her national activities Fetaui Mata'afa was also active in regional and international organisations.
+A leader of personal presence and magnitude, in addition to her national activities Fetaui Mata'afa was also active in regional and international organisations.
 In 1970, she was appointed the first Pro-Chancellor of the University of the South Pacific holding this post until 1976.
 She was a Member of the Commission on World Mission and Evangelism of the World Council of Churches and served as Chairperson of the Pacific Conference of Churches from 1971 to 1976.

 She was President of the Pacific Fellowship of Girls' Brigade from 1974 to 1983, and International Secretary of the Pan Pacific and South East Asia Women's Association from 1984 to 1988, becoming a Life member of the Council at Large in 1989.
 Her activities in North America as a Member of the Nestle Infant Formula Audit Commission (NIFAC) based in Washington D.C., USA. from 1981 to 1991 deserved special recognition for the part she played in children's health and the care of nursing mothers.